clarkgrubb/data-tools/README.md

       "state": "MA"
     }

-XML provides at least two different ways to do the same thing:
+XML seems to provide at least two different ways to do the same thing:

     <address street="123 Main" city="Jamestown" state="MA"/>